-Certain topical antifungal products can relieve mild flare-ups of tinea versicolor by killing the fungus, reduce future flare-ups, and soothe the skin discomfort.
+Certain topical antifungal products can relieve mild flare-ups of tinea versicolor by killing the fungus, reducing future flare-ups, and soothing the skin discomfort.

 These products can easily be bought from your local pharmacy without a prescription.
 Some of the best topical antifungal products for managing tinea versicolor are:

 There are natural ingredients that can be used topically to relieve the symptoms of tinea versicolor.

 These topical remedies are widely acknowledged on Internet forums and have been effective for a number of general users, but there is little to no scientific evidence to confirm their safety or potency.
 So, guaranteed results are not expected after using these remedies and it is recommended to consult your doctor before trying any of them.